pauloo27/tuner/README.md

 ## Keybinds

+**If keybinds aren't working, try running Tuner with `TERM="xterm" tuner`.
+If it doesn't work, restart you terminal and open a issue on GitHub with the output of `echo $TERM`.
+If it does work, you can also open the issue or set a alias.**

 _TIP: You can see the keybinds inside Tuner by pressing `?`._

 - Arrow Left: Seek 5 seconds back.